Cairi-S/Welcome-Foolish-Mortals/README.md

 The main target audience for Welcome Foolish Mortals is fans of memory games and fans of Disney theme parks, especially for The Haunted Mansion.
 Although the game can be enjoyed by everyone, younger audiences may find it a little spooky, so it is recommended for ages 8+.

 Players goals are to:
-- Have a game that is fun and exciting to play.
+- Play a game that is fun and exciting.
-- Have easy-to-use controls on all devices.
+- Have easy-to-use controls.
-- Have clear rules for the game available to those that need them.
+- Have clear rules for the game for those that need them.
+- Have clear audio and visual cues which show where I have clicked.
+- Be able to play with and without audio.
-- Get clear feedback on the number of turns the player is on.
+- Get clear feedback on the number of turns I am on.
-- Get clear feedback on the user's highest score.
+- Get clear feedback on my Highest Score.
+- Be able to choose my difficulty level.
-- Have visually rewarding images themed around The Haunted Mansion.
+- See visually rewarding images themed around The Haunted Mansion.

 Developer Goals are to:
 - Create a fun and interactive game that my friends and I would enjoy.